ballerina-platform/module-ballerina-etl/examples/user-feedback-analysis/README.md

 Upon successful execution, the processed and categorized feedbacks will be stored in the following CSV files:

--`positive_feedbacks.csv`: Contains positive feedback.
+- `positive_feedbacks.csv`: Contains positive feedback.
--`negative_feedbacks.csv`: Contains negative feedback.
+- `negative_feedbacks.csv`: Contains negative feedback.